sentrysoftware/metricshub/hws-otel-collector/src/site/markdown/configuration/configure-agent.md

 ### OpenTelemetry Collector process settings

+> **Note**: These settings should not be changed unless specifically required.

-**Hardware Sentry Agent** launches the _OpenTelemetry Collector_ as a child process by running the `otel/otelcol-contrib` executable which reads the `otel/otel-config.yaml` file to start its internal components.
+The **Hardware Sentry Agent** launches the _OpenTelemetry Collector_ as a child process by running the `otel/otelcol-contrib` executable which reads the `otel/otel-config.yaml` file to start its internal components.

 To customize the way the _OpenTelemetry Collector_ process is started, update the `otelCollector` section in `config/hws-config.yaml`: